znsio/specmatic-documentation/documentation/manage_contracts.md

   The references of this repo \API is in multiple Service\APIs.
 Hence the changes in contract repo triggeres
   <b>CI for Backward Compatibility</b>

+script from JEP to Configure and how to part for CI

 - CI for consumer